peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object obj,
         System.IO.Stream outputStream);

 Converts an arbitrary object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.
-The example code given in **PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)** can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to a SON string.

 <b>Parameters:</b>

  * <i>obj</i>: The parameter <i>obj</i>
 is an arbitrary object.

  * <i>outputStream</i>: A writable data stream.